 ASIAN ART APPRAISING & CONSULTING

 I have been active as an independent appraiser of Asian art since 1993, working throughout the USA and Canada for private collectors, attorneys, estate executors, corporate collections, foundations, insurance companies, auction houses, universities, and museums.
-Since 2002, In 2002, I joined the Appraisers Association of America (AAA), admitted then as qualified to appraise artworks in a wide variety of Asian art categories including East Asian (China, Japan, and Korea), South East Asia, India, and Himalaya fine arts and crafts.
+Since 2002, In 2002, I joined the Appraisers Association of America (AAA) as an Accredited Member with specialization areas covering a wide variety of Asian arts including East Asian (China, Japan, and Korea), South East Asia, India, and Himalaya fine arts and crafts.
 Although I possess broad knowledge of diverse types of Asian arts and crafts, both pre-modern and of the modern and contemporary eras, I understand that sometimes highly specialized expertise is required for adequate assessment.
 So, as needed, I engage a small, select group of knowledgeable expert consultant appraisers, dealers, and scholars of Indian, Himalayan, South East Asian, Chinese, and Korean fine and decorative arts, in both the USA and Asia, to work with me on individual appraising and consulting assignments.
 Since 2009 I have been a CERTIFIED MEMBER of the Appraisers Association of America in the fields of Chinese, Japanese, and and Korean arts.

 For more information on the types of written reports I produce when completing formal appraisal assignments, please look at the “Written Appraisal Standards” post under the label “Appraisal Info” on my BLOG (click on the word “BLOG,” at the top right of the menu bar of this website).
 My BLOG has other postings relevant to the appraising profession as well.